treescale/treescale/README.md

 # Building
 For building from source you will need [Rust language](https://rust-lang.org) installed.
 There is only one command for building this project on all platforms which is supported by Rust.

-This project mainly tested on Linux, BSD, Windows, macOS and Android (experimental).
+This project is mainly tested on Linux, BSD, Windows, macOS and Android (experimental).

 ```bash
 ~# git clone https://github.com/treescale/treescale